DatBogie/PyaiiTTS/README.md

 ## Build Version from ZIP Archive
 > [!Note]
-This can be useful for using older versions on a Mac.
-For other versions.<br>
-For other OSes, please just use [PyaiiTTS-Installer](https://github.com/DatBogie/PyaiiTTS-Installer/releases).
+This isn't very usefull anymore.
+Please just use [PyaiiTTS-Installer](https://github.com/DatBogie/PyaiiTTS-Installer/releases).

 &nbsp;
 1. Download the ZIP archive of the version you would like (you can find those [here](https://github.com/DatBogie/PyaiiTTS/releases)) and extract its contents into a folder.